 By Alexandra Redisch in Assisi

 It’s early Friday morning in Tornandrea, a small village close to Assisi in Umbria.
-The Travel Bloggers Unite conference is about to start, and the day will include photo walks and a gala reception.
+My travel blogger conference is about to start, and the day will include photo walks and a gala reception.
 But we are in for a surprise – the owner of the Valle di Assisi Hotel & Resort has kindly made a helicopter available for the guests.

 It’s my first time in a helicopter